thecybro/Personal-Expense-and-Budget-Tracker/README.md

 # About app
 The app 'Personal Expense and Budget Tracker' is an app which:
-- Lets you add the category, amount of the expenses and notes if you want your future self to know something after seeing it.
+- Lets you add the category, amount and notes of the expenses.
 - Allows you to:
+   - View your expenses in a table.
    - Edit value of any row/column you want.
    - Delete any category/row you want.
    - Delete all values of any column you want.